-6-week Gap Year program 2021: Thailand Culture and Service
+4-week Gap Year program 2022: Thailand Culture and Service

-Why choose this 6-week Gap Year Expedition: Thailand Culture and Service?
+Why choose this 4-week Gap Year Expedition: Thailand Culture and Service?

-- Use these uncertain times to participate in a gap year expedition, giving you time to reflect and focus on what you really want to do next.
+- Participate in a gap year expedition, giving you time to reflect and focus on what you really want to do next.

 - Live a life-changing experience while giving back, doing service-learning in both a community and environmental context.